Simple Chocolate Yule Log

 • It’s festive!
 And almost only ever seen at Christmas.

 Have I convinced you yet?
-Although I kept my version very simple in its decorations, for the holidays I plan on adding some fresh greenery and berries to the cake plate.
+Although I kept my version of a Yule Log very simple in its decorations, for the holidays I plan on adding some fresh greenery and berries to the cake plate.
 I may also plop a few small woodland animals on the ‘log’ to create a fun festive scene.

 Tell us, what desserts are you planning to make this holiday season?